 Once you’ve got it right, your breathing will be even and you’ll be able to project more effectively.
 You’ll also find that your breath will last longer, so no embarrassing gasping or breathlessness.

-Prior to going your presentation I always recommend you centre yourself with your breathing; a great little exercise to do this takes 3 deep breaths followed by one normal breath.
+Prior to beginning your presentation I always recommend you centre yourself with your breathing; a great little exercise to do this takes 3 deep breaths followed by one normal breath.